retspen/webvirtmgr/README.md

 # WebVirtMgr panel - v2.0.0

+# Warning: update v1.6.1 to 2 not supported.
+(Django-1.4 change all logic)

 * Move to Django-1.4.x
 * Add support SSH connection to host server (Beta)
 * Fix noVNC connection if panel running other server